thenexthub/Codira/docs/OwnershipManifesto.md

 These considerations do not apply to `static` properties and properties of reference types.
-There are no language constructs in Swift which access every property of a class simultaneously, and it doesn't even make sense to talk about "every" `static` property of a type because an arbitrary module can add a new one at any time.
+There are no language constructs in Codira which access every property of a class simultaneously, and it doesn't even make sense to talk about "every" `static` property of a type because an arbitrary module can add a new one at any time.